rubygems/rfcs/text/0008-scoped-gems.md

 Use `bundle info [gemname]` to see where a bundled gem is installed.
 ```

-When installed, developers can expect that the gem `hola` comes from a known source user or organization, `mullermp`, because the [RubyGems.org](http://rubygems.org/) website validated the first-time publish of `hola@mullermp` to be from `mullermp`.
+When installed, developers can expect that the gem `hola` comes from a known organization that owns the `mullermp` gem scope, because the [RubyGems.org](http://rubygems.org/) website validated the first-time publish of `hola@mullermp` to be from a user in that organization.

 Finally, in Ruby code, the gem can be required: